 Alopecia Also called scarring alopecia, it refers to a group of rare disorders that destroy hair follicles, replacing them with scar tissue, causing permanent hair loss .

 Central Centrifugal Cicatricial Alopecia CCCA can occur naturally or result from tight hairstyles or chemical burns from perms and relaxers.
 It is becoming more common, especially in African American women.

 Planopilaris A type of scarring hair loss that occurs from a skin disease known as lichen planus, which affects areas of the skin with hair.
 It can cause redness, irritation, and in some cases, permanent hair loss .

 Folliculitis A bacterial infection in the hair follicles that causes a pustule or inflammatory nodules surrounding the hair.
 It can occur below or above the scalp’s surface.
 Although it’s quite common and treatable, severe cases can cause hair loss and scarring.

 Trichorrhexis Nodosa A defect in hair fibers characterized by fraying and swelling nodes along the hair shaft that cause the hair to break off easily.

 Find the right treatment for your hair loss and lifestyle.

-Regardless of the causes or conditions affecting your hair loss, you can get your hair back.
-Hair Club guarantees to have a solution that will work for you.
-Learn more about your treatment options or skip to scheduling a FREE TrichoView Hair & Scalp Analysis to get started today!
+Regardless of the hair loss causes or conditions, you can get your hair back.
+Hair Club guarantees to have a hair loss treatment that will work for you.
+Learn more about your options or skip to scheduling a FREE TrichoView Hair & Scalp Analysis to get started today!